RandHamoud/Capstone-Project/Readme.md

     - Used tools: Utilizing Python libraries such as Pandas and NumPy.
 - **Model Development**:
     - Analytical techniques: Developed a recommendation system "chatbot".
-    - Used tools: Weaviate vector database andchainlit.
+    - Used tools: Weaviate vector database and chainlit.

 ## Results
 <p align="justify">